netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 DHL Location Map: Initial result and new location search
 --------------------------------------------------------

-- The initial result you see is based on the existing billing address
+- The initial result you see is based on the previously entered billing address
-- The number of shown locations and the zoom factor can be defined in the *module configuration*
+- The number of shown locations and the zoom factor can be defined in the `Module configuration`_
 - You can change the address as you wish and search again via the button *Search*
-- For a successful search, you need at least *country, city*, or for an extended search *country, city, ZIP* or *country, city, ZIP, street, and house number*
+- For a successful search, you need at least *country, city*, or for an extended search either *country, city, ZIP* or *country, city, ZIP, street, and house number*
 - The dropdown field *country* depends on your system configuration for ``general_country_default`` and ``general_country_allow``

 .. image:: images/en-checkout-step-002-map-invoiceaddress.png